 Licensee(s) and Other Authorized Parties Must Mark Too

 Marking requirements apply not only to the patentee but anyone making, selling, or offering for sale the patented article “for or under” the patentee or importing it into the U.S. Where a patent is licensed to another, expressly or impliedly, or is the subject of a covenant not to sue or the like, the other entity is required to mark as well.
 Authorized activities by an outsourced manufacturer or authorized seller are treated as if they are by the patentee in terms of marking requirements in this respect.
 Failure of a licensee or other authorized user to consistently mark substantially all licensed products will frustrate efforts to establish constructive notice.
 This requirement for licensees and authorized users is subject to a rule of reason.
 Some instances of omitted marking by others might be excused so long as the patentee makes reasonable efforts to ensure their compliance with marking requirements.
-It is recommended that any license for a U.S. patent obligate the licensee to comply with marking requirements, and/or that a part sold so that a downstream purchaser or user will specifically use it to assemble a patented article carry a “for use under” marking notice.
+It is recommended that any license for a U.S. patent obligate the licensee to comply with marking requirements.
+If that cannot be done, but a part (sub-component) is sold so that an authorized downstream reseller or importer will use it to assemble a patented article, that the part specifically intended for use in the patented combination carry a “for use under” patent marking notice.

 How to Implement Patent Marking: Two Possibilities